 Designing a smart kitchen takes careful, professional planning, and proper execution.
 These are a couple of things to consider:

 Know the 5 Zones

-Food Storage is pretty self-explanatory; it’s the area where all the food is meant to be stored when not being cooked, prepped, or eating.
+Food storage is self-explanatory; it’s the area where food is meant to be stored when not in use.
 Refrigerators and freezers can be found in this area, which should—ideally—be situated right next to the food preparation zone.

-Pots & Pans deserve a zone of their own, as they make up most of the loose items found in the kitchen (not including food).
-This area should be located right next to the food preparation zone since it contains pans, pots, and everything you need to cook.
+Pots and pans deserve a zone of their own, as they make up most of the loose items found in the kitchen, with the exception of food.
+This area should be located right next to the food preparation zone since it contains everything you need to cook.

 Conduct Thorough Research & Request Professional Consultation

-But before you start investing in smart kitchen appliances, you should speak to a professional home remodeler or design build firm about your options—factoring in the age, shape, makeup, and layout of your current kitchen.
+But before you start investing in smart kitchen appliances, you should speak to a professional home remodeler or design-build firm about your options to factor in the age, shape, and layout of your current kitchen.